GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 ![image alt text](images/image_20.png)

-Remove the default `sayHi()` method and add these three methods and associated annotations (you can either copy/paste from this document or use the `MyEndpoint.java` file located in the [`snippets/` directory TODO]() of the archive for this codelab) :
+Remove the default `sayHi()` method and add these three methods and associated annotations (you can either copy/paste from this document or use the `MyEndpoint.java` file located in the [`snippets/` directory](./snippets/MyEndpoint.java) of the archive for this codelab) :

 The following `storeTask` method will be invoked when the following HTTP request is received: `POST https://<project_id>.appspot.com/_ah/api/taskApi/v1/storeTask`